lowRISC/opentitan/hw/ip/pinmux/doc/pinmux.md

 By default, all peripheral inputs are tied to zero or one (this default is design-time programmable via the `InputDefault` parameter).
 Further, all output enables are set to zero, which essentially causes all pads to be in high-Z state after reset.

-In addition to wiring programmability, each peripheral input and chip output can be set constantly to 0 or 1.
+In addition to wiring programmability, each peripheral input can be set constantly to 0 or 1, and each chip output can be set constantly to 0, 1 or high-Z.
 Additional features such as output keeper or inversion are not provided by the pinmux since they are implemented in the `padctrl` IP which operates at the chip-level.
 This separation of physical pad attributes and logical wiring makes it possible to place the pads into an always-on domain without restricting possible power-down modes of the pinmux.
 One could imagine this to be a useful feature if a deep sleep mode were implemented in future; chip outputs could hold their output values and not be affected by internal power loss.